Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 so that the value function becomes

 We have omitted a constant term, which is the frequency integral of $\ln g_{\rm DM,max}(\nu_{\rm DM}^{0})$.
-Since $g_{\rm DM}$ is proportional to the $\varepsilon$ for hidden photons and $g_{a\gamma \gamma}$ for axions (see eqs. (\ref{eq:gDM_LF}) and (\ref{eq:gDM_HF})), our optimization function maximizes the exclusion area in a log-log plot of mass vs $\varepsilon$ / $g_{a\gamma \gamma}$.
-We discuss other possible value functions at the close of this section.
-We now proceed to maximize $A_{\rm neu}$ and determine the optimal scan strategy.
+Since $g_{\rm DM}$ is proportional to the $\varepsilon$ for hidden photons and $g_{a\gamma \gamma}$ for axions (see eq. (\ref{eq:gDM_def})), our optimization function maximizes the exclusion area in a log-log plot of mass vs $\varepsilon$ / $g_{a\gamma \gamma}$.
+We discuss other possible value functions in Section \ref{sssec:scan_opt_other}.
+We now proceed to maximize $A_{\rm log}$ and determine the optimal time allocation for a log-uniform scan, subject to fixed total search time.

 Define